 24th January 2018: Having never been on board a river cruise before, Irene, Travel Specialist at our Monmouth branch, wasn’t too sure to expect.
 Having read about Uniworld and the itineraries they provide, Irene was yet to see one of their ships for herself.
-So, when she stepped on board the SS Catherine, she had no idea what was waiting for her...
+So, when she stepped on board the SS Catherine to try Uniworld's Burgundy and Provence itinerary for herself, she had no idea what was waiting for her...

 SS Catherine - First Impression